This post may contain affiliate links.

 Dyneema Ultralight Backpacking Gift Guide

-Ultralight and lightweight backpackers get all giddy when the talk turns to the Dyneema Backpacking Gear they want for the holidays.
-Super-strong, super-light, and waterproof, Dyneema has revolutionized backpacking gear in the past decade and has spurred widespread innovation in its application as well as the development of materials that compete with it.
+Super-strong, super-light, and waterproof, Dyneema has revolutionized ultralight backpacking gear in the past decade and has spurred widespread innovation in its application as well as the development of materials that compete with it.
 Here’s our take on the most desirable and useful Dyneema Backpacking Gear that any thru-hiker, section hiker, or weekend warrior would love to receive as a holiday gift.
 Large or small, a gift of an ultralight Dyneema tent, backpack, tarp, or accessory will remind them of you every time they use it on the trail.

 1. Hightail Designs Ultralight Rain Mitts